 - You could write new vows to each other and set up a special date night to say them—perhaps with friends present, or your small group.

-If you aren’t sure what you covenanted, or you desire renew your vows to each other, here are three sample vows that may be helpful for you and your spouse to repeat to each other.
+If you aren’t sure what you covenanted, or you desire renew what you said to each other, here are three sample vows that may be helpful for you and your spouse to repeat to each other.
 Remember the covenant you made and continue to make as you build your marriage!

 I, ______, take thee, ______, to be my wedded (husband/wife).
 And I do covenant before God and these witnesses, to be thy loving and faithful husband, to have and to hold from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love, cherish, and serve, for as long as we both shall live.